Modern Marketing Mix Modeling

 Correlation vs. Causation

 This leads us to one of the subtler — but no less important — points.
-Even if a marketing team were to overcome all the measurement challenges across different types of channels that target different stages of the consumer journey, they would still be left with a thorny problem: attribution models don’t, even in principle, tell the marketer where they should allocate additional spend to drive incremental sales.
+Even if a marketing team were to overcome all the measurement challenges across different types of channels that target different stages of the consumer journey, they would still be left with a thorny problem: digital-tracking attribution models don’t, even in principle, tell the marketer where they should allocate additional spend to drive incremental sales.

 Without correcting for endogeneity, attribution numbers are correlations, not causal effects, and should bear a large flashing warning of “past performance does not guarantee future results”.